Ongoing Service Projects

 Huntsman World Senior Games - club members help stuff Welcome Bags for senior game participants.

 Polio Plus – the club participated in the Purple Pinkies campaign to raise awareness and funds for RI’s effort to eradicate polio worldwide.
-Every member is being challenged to contribute $32 per year to help make the final push to eradication.
+Every member is challenged to contribute $42 per year to help make the final push to eradication.

-Puerto Penasco - members of our club cleaned eye glasses, build piñatas to benefit disabled children, painted school buildings in Puerto Penasco, Mexico as part of the district conference in 2015.
-Out of that, the club developed a Rotary Global Grant in partnership with the Rotary Club of Puerto Penasco to provide clean water to all schools in Puerto Penasco.
+Puerto Penasco - members of our club cleaned eye glasses, built piñatas to benefit disabled children, and painted school buildings in Puerto Penasco, Mexico as part of the district conference in 2015.
+Out of that, the club developed a Rotary Global Grant in partnership with the Rotary Club of Puerto Penasco to provide clean drinking water to all schools in Puerto Penasco.
 Club members recently traveled to Puerto Penasco to participate in the dedication and official start up of the water treatment and bottling facility.

 Switchpoint Food Pantry - beginning in 2017, our club has been volunteering in the food pantry at Switchpoint every fourth Wednesday in place of a regular meeting.
 We unload and stock shelves with bread and dry goods.

-Youthlinc - our Club has helped sponsor students to go on service projects around the world through the Youthlinc program.
+Youthlinc - our club has helped sponsor students to go on humanitarian service projects around the world through the Youthlinc program.

 Past Service Projects